moritzhertler/eslint-plugin-consistently-named-imports/docs/rules/consistently-named-imports.md

 ## Rule Details

-This rule allows you to specify imports that you want to be renamed consistently.
+This rule allows you to specify imports that you want to be named consistently.

 It applies to static imports only, not dynamic ones and ignores namespace imports.